BJCaie/tDCS_FEF/README.md

 ## 🧩 Reproducibility

 All analysis pipelines are designed to be **fully reproducible** using provided data and scripts.
-For full replication:

-1. Run the preprocessing pipeline in `scripts/preprocess_eeg.py`
-2. Execute `scripts/psychometric_analysis.py`
-3. Run the permutation test pipeline in `scripts/did_permutation.py`
-4. Use `notebooks/figure_generation.ipynb` to reproduce figures from the paper.
+The permutation testing results are included in the Zotero folder, as they required significant computational time.
+However, the scripts to perform the permutation testing are available in 'permutationTestingEEG.py' and 'permutationTestingPsychometrics.py', which run on the raw data included in the Zotero folder

 ---